-Hi there, welcome to our wedding photography blog.
-Here we share our favourite weddings, engagement shoots and other wedding related things.
-If you would like to see more wedding images you can see featured weddings here or view our wedding gallery here.
+Welcome to our blog.
+Here we share our favourite weddings, engagement shoots and other related things.
+If you would like to see more from Wiltshire and all the other places I’ve visited you can see featured weddings here or view the portfolio here.

 Minti & Jonny met at work, over lunch.
 Just over a year later Jonny popped the question.
 He couldn’t get down on one knee as they were sitting on a cliff edge watching a sailing race.

 Everyone in Minti’s family has been christened, married or buried at St Mary’s Church in Codford so there was no other option than to have their wedding there.
 The vicar was lovely and let us get on with it.
 Us Wiltshire wedding photographers love it when that happens and we always say thanks.
 It was a traditional military wedding – “It’s hard to be original and unique- nothing wrong with a good old fashioned traditional party!”
 Quite right.